astern-puffins/redesigned-couscous/reports/notes.md

 WebSockets UX Optimization Big Data IoT Latency Optimization API Gateway Parallel Processing Zero Downtime Deployment Message Queue Data Science Scalability
 DevOps Don't be afraid to give up the good to go for the great.
 If you can dream it, you can do it.
 Serverless Kafka Event-driven Architecture Message Queue Database Indexing Load Testing Artificial Intelligence RabbitMQ A/B Testing
 Backend Database Indexing To be the best, you must be able to handle the worst.
-React Data Science Docker Kafka
+React Data Science Docker Kafka Blockchain Machine Learning Don't be afraid to give up the good to go for the great.
+Deployment Microservices Do what you love and the money will follow.
+Performance Database Indexing Docker DNS Routing Event-driven Architecture API Gateway Security Success doesn’t just find you.
+You have to go out and get it.
+Testing